owensgl/intro-genomics/syllabus.md

 ## Grading Policies

-Grading for this course is based on ~12 equally weighted assignments.

-Exercises in assignments will be graded as follows:
+In lab assignments will be graded as follows for coding based questions:

 * Produces the correct answer using the requested approach: 100%
 * Generally uses the right approach, but a minor mistake results in an incorrect